 A successful injury claim should result in support for your medical bills, lost wages, pain and suffering, physical therapy costs and all other related damages.
 We have over thirty five years in helping accident and injury clients recover fair compensation.

 If you have been injured in a motorcycle accident, you have the right to hold the at-fault parties accountable for your significant losses.
 Contact our San Diego Personal Injury Lawyers to find out your right to compensation and recovery.

 Motorcycle accidents - even those that occur at a low speed -- have the potential to result in catastrophic or even fatal injuries.
 If you or someone you love has been harmed in a San Diego motorcycle accident, it is important that you obtain more information about your legal rights and options from a qualified attorney experienced in representing bikers.

 Motorcycle accidents are a frequent occurrence in San Diego County.
 According to the California Highway Patrol's 2010 Statewide Integrated Traffic Records System (SWITRS), 24 people were killed and 997 were injured in San Diego County motorcycle accidents in the year 2010.
 During that same year, there were seven fatalities and 307 injuries reported as a result of motorcycle accidents within San Diego city limits.

-There is no steel frame, air bags or safety belts protecting you when you ride a motorcycle.
-This is why it is important that all bikers obey traffic laws and wear a Department of Transportation-approved helmet.
+There are no steel frames, air bags or safety belts protecting you when you ride a motorcycle.
+This is why it is important that all bikers obey traffic laws and wear a Department of Transportation approved helmet.
 Under California Vehicle Code Section 27803: "It is unlawful to operate a motorcycle, a motor-driven cycle, or motorized bicycle if the driver or any passenger is not wearing a safety helmet."
 You need a helmet that is an appropriate size for your head and one that does not limit your visibility.